 Made in China 2025 set ambitious targets for the new energy auto industry.
-This includes a sales target of one million EVs and plug-in hybrids in 2020 and three million in 2025.
-It calls for 80 percent global market share in EV batteries and electric motors by 2020, and to have two Chinese OEMs enter the global top ten in sales by 2025.78
+This includes a sales target of 1 million EVs and plug-in hybrids in 2020 and 3 million in 2025.
+It calls for 80% global market share in EV batteries and electric motors by 2020, and to have two Chinese OEMs enter the global top 10 in sales by 2025.
+86

 China has increased demand from consumers by offering a variety of purchase subsidies, tax breaks, and in-kind benefits to EV buyers.
 China has also stimulated demand through government procurement policies that mandate a portion of vehicle purchases are EVs or hybrids.
-As a result, China is leveraging its position as the world's largest automotive market and leading the world's largest automakers to orient their EV strategies towards China.
+As a result, China is leveraging its position as the world's largest automotive market and leading the world's largest automakers to orient their EV strategies toward China.

 China has structured these incentives to support domestic production.
-For example, consumer subsidies are only applied to cars with government-approved batteries that favor Chinese-made batteries79 and government procurement is directed towards domestically produced vehicles.80
+For example, consumer subsidies are only applied to cars with government-approved batteries that favor Chinese-made batteries 87 and government procurement is directed toward domestically produced vehicles.
+88

 To promote domestic supply of EVs, China has supported domestic EV production, domestic OEMs and required foreign OEMs to create 50-50 joint ventures with domestic OEMs.
-Starting in 2018, China will set EV and plug-in hybrid production mandates for automakers.
-This will be based on a credit trading system where automakers earn credits through the production of qualifying vehicles or purchase such credits from EV producers.

-China's support of battery and EV manufacturing through industrial policy is part of a wider policy program to promote not just Chinese EV production, but also a wide range of domestic manufacturing sectors.81
+Beginning in 2019, China will set EV and plug-in hybrid production mandates for automakers.
+This will be based on a credit trading system where automakers earn credits through the production of qualifying vehicles or purchase such credits from EV producers.89 policy is part of a wider policy program to promote not just Chinese EV production, but also a wide range of domestic manufacturing sectors.90